 Worship is the heart of all we do here, and we seek to proclaim joyfully and reverently the Good News each week, and to offer up the important moments in our life to God with praise.

 The Lord's Day

 We gather every Sunday to hear God's Word, proclaim Christ’s resurrection, and share the Lord’s Supper.

 Children are always welcome in our services, but we also offer child care at the 10:00 am.
-At St. Francis in the Fields we have three opportunities for Sunday Worship:
+At St. Francis in the Fields we have four opportunities for Sunday Worship:

 8:00 am Holy Communion is a simple service without music in traditional English held in our intimate Chapel.

 10:00 am Holy Communion with choir is a service with singing in contemporary English.
 During this service, any interested children are invited to Children’s Chapel for a child-friendly service, and then to rejoin their families for the celebration of the Lord’s Supper.

 5:00 pm The Table is a casual service with a variety of different musical styles and Holy Communion held in our intimate Chapel.